BenayounP/AndroidMovieDataBase/documentation/backstage/Bibliography.md

 # Bibliography

 ## Disclaimer
 This is the "main" bibliography.
-You should also see references that helped me directly in the code.
+You should also see references that helped me straight in the code.

 ## Links

 ### Architecture

 * How to create a multi Gradle module app
   * [Personal blog from Nikola K.](https://cinnamon.agency/blog/post/multi_module_apps_with_kotlin_and_dagger)
-* How to create an offline first app :
+* How to create an offline first app
   * [Android developers post](https://developer.android.com/topic/architecture/data-layer/offline-first)

 ### Dependency Injection